 Their pretend play is a little more complicated as they come to understand narratives and differentiate between fantasy and reality, said Marie Conti, head of The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
 Capes and dress-up props, as well as outdoor toys or science gadgets, allow them to explore their world.

-- Best toys for 4-year-olds
+Best gifts for 4-year-olds

-Best toys for 4-year-olds
+Best educational toys for 4-year-olds

 Your 4-year-old can begin to learn to code with this fun set that lets your little one show a creature how to fetch, play hide-and-seek and more.